OpenMS/OpenMS/README.md

 engines like KNIME, Galaxy, WS-Pgrade, and TOPPAS via the TOPPtools concept and a unified parameter handling via a 'common tool description' (CTD) scheme.

-With PyOpenMS, OpenMS offers Python bindings to a large part of the OpenMS API to enable rapid algorithm development.
+With pyOpenMS, OpenMS offers Python bindings to a large part of the OpenMS API to enable rapid algorithm development.
 OpenMS supports the Proteomics Standard Initiative (PSI) formats for MS data.
 The main contributors of OpenMS are currently the Eberhard-Karls-Universität in Tübingen, the Freie Universität